Destructible Paper vs. PET VOID Labels: Choosing the Right Security Seal

 Paper often fits circular economy frameworks, renewable resources, and eco-friendly materials criteria.

-Plastic labels may require recommended testing to ensure compliance for food packaging or pharmaceuticals.
+PET VOID plastic labels may require recommended testing to ensure compliance for food packaging or pharmaceuticals.

 Consider: